mtalhach/firebase-auth-reactjs/README.md

 ### Creating Account

 1. Go to `/signup`
+2. Choose Google sign-in or email registration
-2. Enter email and password (min 6 chars)
+3. For email: Enter email and password (min 6 chars)
-3. Check email for verification link
+4. Check email for verification link
-4. Click verification link to activate
+5. Click verification link to activate

 ### Signing In

 1. Go to `/signin`
+2. Choose Google sign-in or email login
-2. Enter email and password
+3. For email: Enter email and password
-3. Use eye icon to toggle password visibility
+4. Use eye icon to toggle password visibility
-4. Click "Sign In"
+5. Click "Sign In"

 ### Password Reset